yk7333/d3po/README.md

 ```
 accelerate launch scripts/train.py
 ```
 The model will be fine-tuned during training based on human feedback, aiming to achieve the desired results.
 We conducted experiments to reduce image distortions, enhance image security, and perform prompt-image alignment.
 You can customize additional fine-tuning tasks based on your specific needs.
+The dataset for the image distortion experiments can be downloaded [here](https://huggingface.co/datasets/yangkaiSIGS/d3po_datasets/tree/main).

 ![D3PO](figures/anything.png)